 Syntax Comments

 LP LP for Load Polarity

-C D C - clear polarity D - dark polarity
+C D C - clear polarity

+D - dark polarity

-4.3 Load Mirroring (LM)
+7.3 Load Mirroring (LM) NEW

-The LM command sets the aperture mirroring.
+The LM command sets the current mirroring graphics state parameter.
 This command can be used multiple times in a file.
 The mirroring applies to all subsequent apertures used until changed by another LM command.

-The aperture mirroring defines the mirroring axis.
-The current aperture is mirrored around its origin (which may not be its geometric center).
-Mirroring is performed on the original aperture as defined in the aperture dictionary, it is not cumulative.
+The current mirroring defines the mirroring axis.
+The current 7.5 Load Scaling (LS) NEW aperture is mirrored around its origin (which may not be its The LS command sets the current scaling graphics state geometric center).
+Mirroring is performed on the original aperture as defined in the aperture dictionary, it is not The current scaling applies to all subsequent apertures used cumulative.